ncezid-biome/source-attribution-MLST/README.md

 # source-attribution-MLST

-This repo describes the source attributions project from the Enterics Diseases Epidemiology Branch (EDEB) and the Enteric Diseases Laboratory Branch (EDLB) in the Division of Foodborne, Waterborne, and Environmental Diseases
+This repo describes the software from the source attributions project from the Enterics Diseases Epidemiology Branch (EDEB) and the Enteric Diseases Laboratory Branch (EDLB) in the Division of Foodborne, Waterborne, and Environmental Diseases